 Adding another baby to your family is an exciting and new experience even for experienced parents.
 You may have some knowledge of the process from the previous time however each experience can be a little different.
 Having someone to chat with about the different experiences is something our clients really appreciate.
 They say that having a doula with every birth is just as valuable as the first time.

 At HHD you have two doulas that work with you throughout this process.
-You meet both of these Doulas at a complimentary consultation to make sure that there is a great connection between everyone involved.
+You meet both of these Doulas at a complimentary consultation held monthly to make sure that there is a great connection between everyone involved.
 Our philosophy on birth and parenting is one of flexibility and openness.
 In our over 20 years of experience we have learned that there is no right or wrong way to go through this process.
 Our job is to keep you informed of all your options so that you can make informed choices as to what feels best for you.

-During your prenatal visits we will discuss your previous birth experience(s) to gain insight and understanding of that journey.
+During your prenatal sessions we will discuss your previous birth experience(s) to gain insight and understanding of that journey.
 We discuss possible reasons for outcomes as well as chat about how this experience can be different.
 With these conversations we will help you put together your plan for this birth.
 This is a great time to go over prenatal class information

 and discuss what common physical feelings you can feel.